kevin-smets/caml/README.md

 var caml = require('caml');

 var options = {
     dir: 'test/fixtures',
     files: ['a', 'b', 'c']
+    separator: "_"
 }

 caml.camlize(options);
 ```

-The return will an Object literal.
+The return will be an Object literal.

+The following parameters can be set:

+- options.**dir**: the directory where CAML will look for files, default is the current working dir.
+- options.**files**: the files to merge, order matters.
+Properties declared in `c.yml` will overrule those from `b.yml` and `a.yml`
+- options.**separator**: by default, full paths to properties will be separated by `.`.
+If your variable names include a dot in the name, make sure to define another separator.

 ### Example